Bluezen/ECSlidingViewController-issue/README.md

 ```
 of `ECSlidingViewController.m` but I can't get what.

-Instead of the commit above you could only dispatch on the main queue the following lines (at the end of ànimateOperation:`) to get the same results:
+Instead of the commit above you could only dispatch on the main queue the following lines (at the end of
+`animateOperation:`) to get the same results:
 ``` objc
 dispatch_async(dispatch_get_main_queue(), ^{
     if ([self isInteractive]) {